-Everyone is part of a society, be it your local community, your ethnic group, your religious organization, your State, a sports team, or many other types of groupings.
-The Sociology minor at UWM offers students a chance to better understand the world at large, and more specifically the people within it.
-Students explore the causes and consequences of human behavior including topics such as crime, population shifts, housing patterns, racism, gender, the legal system, organized sports, political beliefs, family structure, workplace organization, urban gardening, and more.
+Everyone is part of multiple social groups.
+Your local community, your ethnic group, your religious organization, your state, your club or team—these are all examples of groups to which you might belong.
+The Sociology minor at UWM offers students a chance to better understand these groups and the people within them.
+Students explore the social causes and consequences of human behavior, including topics such as political movements, population shifts, housing patterns, racism, gender inequality, the legal system, the medical profession, crime, families, sexuality, workplace organization, food cultures, and more.

 UWM students in Sociology can customize their minor.
 Beyond the core courses that everyone takes, students have many electives to choose from, and they can take a broad array of courses or become more specialized by choosing electives focused around particular topics of interest.
 Sociology is a social science and relies on data, statistics and research to form theories and draw conclusions.
-Students in UWM's Sociology program learn how to process, analyze and synthesize large volumes of information in a logical and consistent manner using the latest software tools, a skill that has gotten them noticed by employers from all types of businesses who rely on data to make business decisions.
+Students in UWM's Sociology program learn how to process, analyze and synthesize large volumes of information in a logical and consistent manner using the latest software tools, a skill that has gotten them noticed by employers from businesses and government agencies that rely on data analysis to make informed decisions.

 Students must complete at least 9 upper-division (numbered 300 and above) credits in the minor in residence at UWM.
 The College requires that students attain at least a 2.500 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.500 GPA on all minor credits attempted, including any transfer work.